Matriki beach huts aitutaki cook islands vacation spot

 The Cook Islands History

 An islands group of the southern Pacific Ocean southeast of Samoa.
-Probably first inhabited by Polynesians more than 1,500 years ago, the Cook islands were sighted by Capt.
+Probably first inhabited by Polynesians more than 1,500 years ago, the Cook Islands were sighted by Capt.
 James Cook in 1773.
-They are now self-governing under the sovereignty of New Zealand.
+In 1773, Captain James Cook sighted Manuae atoll which he named Hervey Island.
+On a later voyage he discovered Palmerston, Takutea, Mangaia, and Atiu.

 captain cook discoverer of the cook islands Captain James Cook.

 The Cook Islands are made up of 15 distinct islands, a Northern group and a Southern Group.
 Rarotonga is the capital of the Cook islands.
-The islands of the Cook group have a total land area of about 92 sq. miles, scattered over a vast 2 million square kilometer area of South Pacific Ocean.

 A former British protectorate, the Cook Islands became a self-governing state in free association with New Zealand on August 4, 1965.
 This day is now celebrated as Constitution Day.